 Refueling a fuel cell vehicle is comparable to refueling a conventional car or truck; taking less than 5 minutes to fill current models, with driving ranges of a fuel cell vehicle being similar to the ranges of gasoline or diesel-only vehicles.
 One of the main commercial examples is Toyota Mirai, whose 5-minute long refilling allows to drive approximately 480 km.

-Fuel cell powered vehicles can play an important role in the future thanks to their high efficiency and capability to use hydrogen as the fuel.
+Fuel cell-powered vehicles can play an important role in the future thanks to their high efficiency and capability to use hydrogen as fuel.
 However, they currently have some weaknesses: their cost is high and they are unable to deal with high power demands or to recuperate any braking energy.
-A proper implementation of a regenerative braking system could extend driving range, improve braking efficiency, reduce brake wear, and improve energy conservation.
+Proper implementation of a regenerative braking system could extend driving range, improve braking efficiency, reduce brake wear, and improve energy conservation.
 This is where ultracapacitors come into play to unlock hydrogen fuel cells’ potential.

 Ultracapacitors can do the same for fuel cells: store the energy when it is available and release it with high power when it is needed.
 Fuel cells in conjunction with ultracapacitors can thus create high power with fast dynamic response, which makes it well suitable for automotive applications.
 Ultracapacitors have proven to be a superior technology for regenerative braking in hybrid buses, trucks and trains.
 Hybridization of fuel cell vehicles with ultracapacitors can therefore significantly reduce the stress on fuel cells electrically and mechanically and benefit fuel economy of the vehicles.